 Again, pruning a Lion’s Head Japanese maple is about getting the height that you want, then start trimming the top a little to get it to spread out.

-We’ve had this Lion’s Japanese maple in our landscape for 8 years now and as you can see it’s still less than 40″ tall and only about 36″ wide.
-But when you look inside the tree the branches look so mature.
-If I can, I’ll try and get a photo and show you.
 Pam is the one who does most of the trimming of the plants in our landscape, especially the Japanese maples and she does a really good job.
-This tree she trims about three times a year.
-Not so much because it desperately needs it, but just to keep it neat and tight and to maintain this slightly rounded, table top shape.
+This tree she trimmed about three times a year.
+Not so much because it desperately needed it, but just to keep it neat and tight and to maintain this slightly rounded, table top shape.

-Keep in mind, this tree is right in front of the porch so we don’t want it to block our view from the porch.
-Instead I just enjoy sitting on the porch admiring it’s beauty.
+Keep in mind, this tree was right in front of the porch so we didn’t want it to block our view from the porch.
+Instead, I just enjoyed sitting on the porch admiring it’s beauty.